Kuroneer/tcpserver/README.md

-`Options` are the usual `gen_tcp:listen` options plus `{notify_socket_transfer, boolean()}`, which will send a `{socket_is_yours, AcceptedSocket}` message to the worker Pid once the socket transfer has been completed.
+`Options` are the usual `gen_tcp:listen` options plus `{notify_socket_transfer, boolean()}`, which will send a `{socket_is_yours, AcceptedSocket}` message to the worker Pid once the socket transfer has been completed, and `{accept_timeout, timeout()}`, which is passed to `get_tcp:accept`.
+Please note that when using `accept_timeout` the acceptors will only check for signals between timeouts.

 `NumAcceptors` is the number of processes in the accept queue.
 It can be changed using `tcpserver:change_port_acceptors_number/2`